$\pi_1$-injective proper maps between non-compact surfaces: Introduction

 \section{Introduction}

-All manifolds will be assumed to be second countable and Hausdorff.
 A \emph{surface} (resp. \emph{bordered surface}) is a connected, orientable $2$-dimensional manifold with an empty (resp. a non-empty) boundary.
-We say a connected $2$-manifold with or without boundary is of \emph{finite type} if its fundamental group is finitely generated; otherwise, we say it is of \emph{infinite type}.

-In 1927, Nielsen \cite{zbMATH02582855} proved that any $\pi_1$-injective map between two compact surfaces is homotopic to a covering map.
+In 1927, Nielsen proved that any $\pi_1$-injective map between two compact surfaces is homotopic to a covering map.
 In dimension three, achieving an analog classification of $\pi_1$-injective proper maps is also possible, subject to various constraints.
-For example, Waldhausen \cite[Theorem 6.1.]{MR224099} proved that if $f\colon N\to M$ is $\pi_1$-injective map between two connected, closed, orientable, irreducible $3$-manifolds, where $N$ is non-simply-connected and $M$ is Haken, then $f$ homotopic to a covering map.
-Brown and Tucker \cite[Theorem 4.2]{MR334225} showed that if $\mathfrak f\colon \mathfrak N\to \mathfrak M$ is a $\pi_1$-injective proper map between two connected, non-compact, orientable, irreducible, end-irreducible, boundaryless $3$-manifolds such that $\pi_1(\mathfrak N)$ is not isomorphic to the fundamental group of any compact surface, then $\mathfrak f$ is properly homotopic to a finite-sheeted covering map.
+For example, Waldhausen \cite[Theorem 6.1]{MR224099} proved that if $f\colon N\to M$ is $\pi_1$-injective map between two connected, closed, orientable, irreducible $3$-manifolds, where $\pi_1(N)\neq 0$ and $M$ is Haken, then $f$ homotopic to a covering map.
+Brown and Tucker \cite[Theorem 4.2]{MR334225} showed that if $f\colon M\to N$ is a $\pi_1$-injective proper map between two connected, non-compact, orientable, irreducible, end-irreducible, boundaryless $3$-manifolds such that $\pi_1(M)$ is not isomorphic to the fundamental group of any compact surface, then $f$ is properly homotopic to a finite-sheeted covering map.

-In this note, we prove that most $\pi_1$-injective proper maps between non-compact surfaces become finite-sheeted covering maps through proper homotopy.
-Our first theorem considers all surfaces except the plane $\mathbb{C}$ and the punctured plane $\mathbb{C}^*$, where $\mathbb{C}^* \coloneqq \mathbb{C} \setminus \{0\}$.
-The next two theorems consider these two excluded surfaces separately.